sti-uff/how-we-ruby/CONTRIBUTING.md

 If you find any issues or just want to discuss about something to improve the guidelines you may want to create an issue [here](https://github.com/rennanoliveira/how-we-ruby/issues).

 Just make sure to:
-* Search for a similar issue before open one
+* Search for a similar issue before open a new one.
-* Describe the issue/discussion and explain why do think it’s important
+* Describe the issue/discussion and explain why do you think it’s important.
 * List the possible solutions if you have any.

 ##Merge requests